zewa666/aurelia-i18next/README.md

 ```

 ### Translating via html attributes
-Tranlation in html can be done using attributes, by default the plugin is configured to use the `t` and `i18n` attributes. this can be configured during plugin registration using the attribute property.
+Translation in html can be done alternatively using attributes.
+By default the plugin is configured to use the `t` and `i18n` attributes.
+This can be configured during the plugin registration using the `attributes` property.

 ```javascript
 ...